zenodeapp/substitution-matrices/README.md

 ```

 `NOTE: The IDs are only valid if they are 'keys' found in the 'alphabets' and 'matrices' objects (more about this in the next sub-section).`

-`NOTE: You can also pass in 'strings' instead of 'arrays' if you're dealing with a single ID.`

 ##### 4.1.3 Creating new alphabets/matrices (Optional)